ga4gh/ga4gh-schemas/doc/source/api/network.rst

 list of peers.

-By reviewing announcements a server operator can control which announcements are promoted into peers.
+By reviewing announcements a server operator can control which announcements are promoted into the list of connect peers.

 Listing Peers
 *************

 Each service, in addition to receiving announcements about the presence of other peers, shares its list of peers at the ``peers/list`` endpoint.
-This list can be paged through if the list of peers gets very long.
+This list can be paged through similar to other GA4GH endpoints.
 Each entry in the `ListPeersResponse
-<../schemas/peer_service.proto.html#protobuf.ListPeersResponse>`_ includes a URL to a possible peer.
-It is up to
+<../schemas/peer_service.proto.html#protobuf.ListPeersResponse>`_ includes a URL
-individual services to maintain their list of peers.
+to a possible peer.
+It is up to individual services to maintain their list of peers.

 The endpoint is named off of the ``peers`` path because, in practice, we expect implementations to provide ``peers/add`` and ``peers/remove`` methods, however,